Our Miracle Families are the heart and soul of our organization.

 To correct the problems Emma would require multiple open-heart surgeries over a number of years.
 At one week old Emma had her first heart surgery when her heart was the size of her tiny fist.
 In July 2005, at six months old, Emma had her second surgery which begin the process of redirecting blood flow through her heart.

 Today Emma continues to defy the odds and is such a blessing to all who know her.
-Thanks to the staff at Arnold Palmer Hospital and the support of the Children’s Miracle Network Emma has the world at her fingertips.
+Thanks to the staff at Orlando Health Arnold Palmer and the support of the Children’s Miracle Network Emma has the world at her fingertips.